dimantha1234/pipedream/components/twitter/readme.md

 Connect your Twitter account to Pipedream and use tokens in code to use any Twitter API in seconds.
 Pipedream manages the OAuth handshake and refresh process.

 Following is an example that demonstrates how to connect to a Twitter API and emit an event (this code is in [example.js](example.js) in this folder).
-You can deploy it using Pipedream's UI, CLI or API.
+Deploy it for free using Pipedream's UI, CLI or API.

 ```javascript
 const twitter = require('https://github.com/PipedreamHQ/pipedream/components/twitter/twitter.app.js')